Need Help? Give Help?

 Please DO NOT call 911 to report "shelter in place" offenders.
 To report violations in Burlingame, call the Burlingame Police Department at 650-777-4100.

 The City of Burlingame has not adopted a specific moratorium regarding renter eviction regulations, and therefore is following the County of San Mateo's Emergency Regulation 2020-001, which places a temporary Countywide moratorium on evictions.
-For more information visit the County's website, or click this link for FAQs.
+For more information, click this link for FAQs.

 Click here to determine if you area eligible for financial assistance from the County